-As at 31 December 2023, there are no contingent liabilities outstanding neither company have any commitment (2022: Nil).
+As of 31 December 2024, there are no contingent liabilities or commitments (2023: Nil).

 28. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT

 Fair values of financial instruments

 The carrying values of all the financial assets and financial liabilities reported in the financial statements approximate their fair values.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 There are no financial assets and financial liabilities that are measured using the fair value hierarchy.